parlance-labs/langfree/README.md

 > OpenAI](https://x.com/_jasonwei/status/1708921475829481683?s=20)

 `langfree` helps you export data from LangSmith and build data curation web applications.
-The goal is to empower the AI engineer to quickly build their own data curation tools, so they can add features like:
+The goal is to empower you to build you own data curation tools, so you can add features like:

-- connectivity to additionaly data sources beyond LangSmith.
+- connectivity to data sources beyond LangSmith.
-- data transformations of runs using code
+- data transformations of runs using code.
-- ability to route, tag and annotate data in custom ways
+- ability to route, tag and annotate data in custom ways.
 - … etc.

-Furthermore,`langchain` provides a handful of [Shiny for Python](https://shiny.posit.co/py/) components to make the process of creating data curation applications easier.
+Furthermore,`langfree` provides a handful of [Shiny for Python](04_shiny.ipynb) components to make the process of creating data curation applications easier.

 ## Install